Reboot CSS

 Blockquote

-on blockquotes is 1em 40px
+The default margin on blockquotes is 1em 40px.

 A well-known quote, contained in a blockquote element.